 Popular singer-songwriter Chet Lam Yat-fung known for addressing environmental issues in his inspirational songs, recognized that every individual effort can help in creating a better environment.

 Motivated by a strong family connection of three generations to Pound Lane, Sai Ying Pun, Gigi Lau Wing-gi talked about the importance of protecting Hong Kong’s heritage and our urban environment.

 This was echoed by Fred Lam Fai, well known social activist and one of the last standing protesters before the demolition of Queen’s Pier in 2007.
 Fred hopes that Support HK will create a mechanism for both individuals and organizations to support each other to safeguard our environment.

 Five petition organisers presented their petitions (see below).
 While all are locally focused its striking how such a relatively small city as Hong Kong can also have such a significant impact on important global issues:

-As existing petitions progress and new ones come on line, we will keep you updated!
-Site Improvements Although the site was officially launched on December 15th, its been running since mid October and we’ve received some helpful feedback from users.
-In response, we are simplifying the petition signing procedure making it quicker and more user friendly.
-It will up and running soon.
+As existing petitions progress and new ones come on line, we will continue to keep you updated!
+While the site has been up and running since mid October, the helpful feedback from you, our users, has allowed us to set our official launch date for December 15th.
+In response to your feedback we are simplifying the petition signing procedure, making it quicker, and more user friendly.
+Thanks to you it will be up and running soon!